Showmanship, showing your horse at halter in pattern with different maneuvers.

 All riding for Western Pleasure classes is done with almost no contact with the Bit.
 The horse is obedient to the lightest lift' or touch of the rein against the neck and contact with the leg and seat.

 All the critical attributes of the Western Pleasure horse should be present for those entering the Hunter and Trail classes.
-Horses that will do well should be soft travelling, although the Hunter class will require more contact.
+Horses that will do well should be soft traveling, although the Hunter class will require more contact.

 Class requirements are: Mandatory to go around the arena both ways at a walk, a jog, a lope.
 You may be asked to change direction from the halt, walk or jog only.
 You must back up when asked to.
 An extended jog may be asked for.